uclid/cloudletplacement_final/README.md

  * Special runtime considerations
    * OCP Latency and ACP can be run for all samples without any special changes to the code.
    * OCP Cost and GACP need modifications  to run across different samples due to the machine limitations and converge behavior of the algorithms.
      * OCP Cost approach requires node limited solutions for larger instances since CPLEX cannot converge to optimal solutions for a very long time.
 For that, `model.setParam(IloCplex.Param.MIP.Limits.Nodes, 15);` must be added after Line 15 in [CplexCloudletPlacement](cplex_model/algorithm/CplexCloudletPlacement.java).
 Note that the second argument (15) needs to be adjusted for specific datasets for convergence to appropriate accuracy and within reasonable time.
-[More details below]
+[More details in next section]
      * GACP requires coverage values less than 1.0 for larger instances since it may not converge for a long time when full coverage is expected.
 This value needs to be adjusted for specific datasets.
-[More details below]
+[More details in next section]